Identifying Type II Strongly Lensed Gravitational-Wave Images in Third-Generation Gravitational-Wave Detectors

 Though diffraction is negligible for strong lensing (within a similar frequency range as LIGO), waveform distortion does occur in the geometric-optics limit when an image originates from a saddle-point solution to the lens equation \citep[see, e.g.,][]{Schneider1992}.
-Such images are called Type-II images, their waveforms are the Hilbert transforms of the corresponding unlensed waveforms.
-By contrast, waveforms of Type-I and Type-III images are identical to the unlensed waveform, up to a rescaling --- and, for Type-III images, a sign flip.
-In \cite{Dai2017}, it is pointed out that Type-II images are degenerate with Type-I images with an orbital phase shift of $\pi/4$, if only the dominant (2,$\pm$2) modes are considered.
-The degeneracy is partially lifted.
+Such images are called type II images, their waveforms are the Hilbert transforms of the corresponding unlensed waveforms.
+By contrast, waveforms of type I and type III images are identical to the unlensed waveform, up to a rescaling --- and, for type III images, a sign flip.
+In \cite{Dai2017}, it is pointed out that type II images are degenerate with type I images with an azimuthal angle shift of $\pi/4$, if only the dominant (2,$\pm$2) modes are considered.
+For highly eccentric orbits, this degeneracy is partially lifted.
 For quasi-circular binaries, the degeneracy is also broken if higher multipoles are considered.
 Recently, Ref.~\cite{Esquiaga2020} has systematically examined the type II images of a wide range of GW sources, including the effects of spin precession and orbital eccentricity.
-It was found that the type I/II waveform difference is still small if we tune the orbital azimuthal angle, the polarization angle and relative phases between GW modes.
+It was found that the type I/II waveform difference is still small upon tuning the azimuthal angle, the polarization angle and relative phases between GW modes.
 In this paper, we build upon the work in Ref.~\cite{Esquiaga2020} by exploring whether such type II images can be distinguished from regular images despite the small waveform mismatch.